Dranzey/NEC_protocol_lib/README.md

 Hello!
 This library is desined for STM32 microcontrollers.
 STM32f4xx series are default.
-All you need to use it is MCU with timer wroking as input capture.
+All you need to use it is MCU with timer working as input capture.

 I reccomend to use TIM2 channel 1 as default, but you can change for whatever you want!